vikiminki/cybernewbie/README.md

 # cybernewbie

 This is a repository of resources for anyone who is new to and wants to learn about cyber security.
-It is focused on skills/tools that could be useful for participating in [CTF's](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)).
+It is partly focused on skills/tools that could be useful for participating in [CTF's](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)).

 ## Some ideas of where to start